-In 2018 these work sites are renewing themselves, springing up all over the APY Lands and throughout other remote communities in Central Australia, wherever there is adequate internet.
+In 2019 these work sites are renewing themselves, springing up all over the APY Lands and throughout other remote communities in Central Australia, wherever there is a computer and adequate internet.

 Families of many generations look together to learn about their family history on the Ara Irititja computer archive, ensuring the transmission of cultural knowledge between age groups.
 Already Ara Irititja is in strong demand at the community level.
 Commonly, groups, including up to four generations at one time, use the archive.
-Ppeopl ecan now access the archive through their iPhones or iPads.
+People can now access Ara Irititja through their iPhones or iPads.

-Using the Ara Irititja archive provides young people with new skills such as creating a research project and the critical thinking that is a part of that process.
+Using Ara Irititja provides young people with new skills such as creating a research project and the critical thinking that is a part of that process.
 Ara Irititja gives children and young people a path into the complex relationships of their culture.
 To understand where you come from and who you are related to assists individuals to better engage and connect with family, friends, communities and life itself.
 It is well documented that life expectancy for Aboriginal people is far below mainstream levels and many children and young people lose their parents and other family members well before they are adults themselves.